jmreyesortiz/GreenNewsApp/README.md

 **App Architecture**

-MVVM structural design pattern using LiveData observables and ViewModel
+MVVM structural design pattern using LiveData observables and ViewModel.

 **Features**
 - Search news about various important topics about the earth.
 - Using the search bar, find news about any topic.
 - Sort search by Newest, relevannce, or popularity.
 - Search news based on date.
-- Select search based on your language.
+- Search news of your language.
+- Browse the news with WebView, with the option to share or open in another browser.

 **Screenshots**
 <p float="left">